godotengine/godot-docs/classes/class_editorplugin.rst

 - :ref:`ScriptCreateDialog<class_ScriptCreateDialog>` **get_script_create_dialog** **(** **)**

-Gets the Editor's dialogue used for making scripts.
+Gets the Editor's dialog used for making scripts.

 \ **Note:** Users can configure it before use.